nokitoino/DecompilerAI/README.md

 # DecompilerAI
 Converting Assembly back to C code using Transformers.

-The main goal of this project is to test different pretrained transformers like the Hugging Face T5 to predict the high-level C/C++ code from raw disassembly.
+The main goal of this project is to use transformers like the Hugging Face T5 to predict the high-level C/C++ code from raw disassembly.
 In order to do this, we first need to scrape a lot of training data.
 The main idea is to train the Transformer function-wise.
 We compile our C Code to a binary executable, and disassemble it retrieving the assembly instructions for each function.
 The model should learn the seq-to-seq translation from Assembly instructions to C/C++ functions.

 At the end, by using different methods, we try to retrieve the entire source code, i.e. functions, global variables, used headers from the standard library, comments, pre-processors and structs/classes.